mmteles/GTMarket/VISUAL_SHOWCASE.md

 ### Butcherman Font (Body)
 ```
 ╔═══════════════════════════════════╗
-║  Whisper your workflow into the   ║
+║  Whisper your market strategy into the   ║
 ║  darkness, and watch as           ║
 ║  MarketHero summons a             ║
-║  terrifyingly comprehensive SOP   ║
+║  terrifyingly comprehensive GTM Strategy   ║
 ╚═══════════════════════════════════╝
 ```
 **Style**: Readable but spooky